Today is Ian McShane's Birthday!

 Career

-In the United Kingdom, McShane's best known role may be that of antiques dealer Lovejoy in the eponymous series.[5][6]
-He also enjoyed fame in the United States as British film director Don Lockwood in Dallas and as a British cockfighting aficionado in Roots.
-Even before Lovejoy, he was a pin-up as a result of appearances in television series, such as Wuthering Heights (1967, as Heathcliff), If It's Tuesday, This Must Be Belgium (1969, as Charlie), Jesus of Nazareth (1977, as Judas Iscariot), and Disraeli (1978)—as well as films like Sky West and Crooked (1965) and Battle of Britain (1969).[10][11]
+In Great Britain, McShane's best known role may be antiques dealer Lovejoy in the series of the same name.
+He also enjoyed fame in the United States as English cad Don Lockwood in Dallas and as an English cockfighting aficionado in Roots.
+Even before Lovejoy, McShane was a pin-up as a result of appearances in television series, such as Wuthering Heights (1967, as Heathcliff), If It's Tuesday, This Must Be Belgium (1969, as Charlie), Jesus of Nazareth (1977, as Judas Iscariot), and Disraeli (1978)—as well as films like Sky West and Crooked (1965) and Battle of Britain (1969).

 Other recent roles include Captain Hook in Shrek the Third, Iofur Raknison (known as Ragnar Sturlusson in the film) in The Golden Compass,[16] Tai Lung in Kung Fu Panda[17] (for which he received an Annie Award nomination), and Mr. Bobinsky in Coraline.[18]
 In live-action, he has performed in Hot Rod,[19] the action/thriller Death Race,[20] and The Seeker.[21]
 He has appeared in The West Wing as a Russian diplomat.[22]
 During 2007-08, he starred as Max in the 40th anniversary Broadway revival of Harold Pinter's The Homecoming, co-starring Eve Best, Raúl Esparza, and Michael McKean, and directed by Daniel Sullivan, at the Cort Theatre (16 December 2007 - 13 April 2008).[23]